~ P-B-L FOREGROUND MODELS ~

 Railroad parlance this is called "Weathering.."), this model is equipped with

-the components designed to receive signals from the off-board
+the components designed to receive signals from the no longer produced off-board

-we produce which enables it, using digitized real sounds, to SOUND just like
+which enabled it, using digitized real sounds, to SOUND just like

 the real thing!